rebeccaclark/editing-github_demo/0304-in_class_exercise.md

 2. Women's access to the pulpit has often been denied even after they complete seminary training.
 3. The recruiter enthusiastically shook Joe's hand as Joe decided to join the Navy.
 4. A skeleton caught my attention upon entering the doctor's office.
-5. To please the children, some fireworks were set off a day early.
+5. Some fireworks were set off a day early to please the children.
 6. UCLA accepted Martha's application, although she is only sixteen.